 Through chance I received (unknown to me) this same film back (stripped of music) and tasked with writing new music for it.
 Having just written the music that began this process, I decidedly wanted to explore a different affective space with this soundtrack (I suspected that something similar to my initial submission could work here, and did not want to repeat myself too much).
 An interesting result of this forced search for something else is a much more responsive soundscape that, in contrast to the previous version, splits the scenes apart, putting focus on the changes and individual moments and characters rather than reinforcing a continuous arc.
 It is difficult for me to say which version I prefer.
 I am not sure a definitive answer exists.

 Later in the workshop, some of the other composers were unable to participate in the project’s final stage.
-As coordinator I wanted all of the directors to get a second version of their films’ scores, and after some reassignments of the films that needed it I had the opportunity to create music for two more films.
+As coordinator I wanted all of the directors to get a second version of their films’ scores, and after some reassignments of the films that still needed music to the remaining composers I had the task and opportunity to create music for two more films.
 Perhaps due to my growing comfort with the format, the resulting films made more adventurous use of the artistic freedom available to the composers in this workshop’s experimental workflow.
 The decisions made proved provocative for the directors, and started a very interesting discussion within the group when we finally met to watch the results.

 In this film I decided to use sounds from the film’s dialogue track to create the music.
 The initial use of the voice samples seems to suggest a voice over of the character’s thoughts, but then transforms into a musical element of its own.
 Some directors protested that this transgresses into their domain, completely reinterpreting the work, other directors saw the unique value in this approach, and several changed positions as they became familiar with the outcome.
 As a composer familiar with contemporary musical practices I didn’t think there was anything out of the ordinary in using found text as musical material, and I was happy that at least some of the directors were receptive to expanding their definition of music and its borders within the world of sound in film.
 While the next film did something similar, it was better received as proper music by the directors.